 The town is divided into three wards, East, North and West, with six councillors representing each ward, collectively representing the views of a population of approximately 11,600.
 Each councillor serves a term of four years, with the next elections taking place in May 2019.
 Anyone who has an interest in becoming a councillor can find out more here.

 The Full Council meets each month (excluding August) and at other times during the year should the need arise.
 It also organises an Annual Town Meeting when the residents of the town are invited to question Councillors on any areas of concern.
-In addition to these meetings, the Council has six Committees: Amenities, Planning & Development, Policy & Management, Finance & Personnel, Events and Neighbourhood Planning Steering Group.
+In addition to these meetings, the Council has six Committees: Amenities, Planning & Development, Policy & Management, Finance & Personnel, Community, Markets and Tourism and Neighbourhood Planning Steering Group.
 A schedule of meetings and the agenda and minutes (see full council or committee pages) are all available online.

 There are a number of powers available to the Town Council to enable it to provide services and amenities.
 The Town Council exercises its judgement on how best to utilise any or all of these powers to benefit the residents.